 About the WebsiteWritten by Eric Muss-Barnes

 As a novice racer, I founded Learn BMX Racing in 2019, to share the fun and adventure of BMX racing, by encouraging, educating, and inspiring all-American boys and girls, from the ages of 4 to 104, who love riding their bicycles.

 Beginning with the most fundamental aspects of BMX; from the history of the sport; to choosing your first bike; to reviews of racetracks; Learn BMX Racing aims to teach all the basics of getting started in the excitement and thrill that is bicycle motocross.

-Over the years, I created numerous instructional projects; ranging from teaching the basics of Internet technology, to educating tens of thousands of people on the fundamentals of firearms.
+Over the years, I created numerous instructional projects; ranging from teaching the basics of Internet technology, to educating hundreds of thousands of people on the fundamentals of firearms.
 Back in 2007, I created my most popular educational projects, a pair of free video series called Skateboarding California and Learn To Ride A Skateboard.
 Each became hugely successful, and I am proud to say, all combined, my videos taught nearly 7 million people the fundamentals of skateboarding.

 Although I'm new to racing, and only a novice myself, I have been riding BMX bikes and skateboarding all my life.
 You know how most people race around on bikes or skateboards as kids, but stop when they get older?
 I never stopped.
 Admittedly, there have been phases in my life when I rode more frequently than others, but I've never gone longer than a year without having both a skateboard and a BMX bike under my feet.
 In fact, I have spent well over a decade of my adult life commuting to work, everyday, on bicycles and skateboards.